National Camp Accreditation Program

 The application requires a review and approval by the council's executive committee or executive board so that everyone understands the impact of the camp on the council.
 After completion of the documents, the region's NCAP team will review all documents and plans, and then authorize the council to operate the various facilities.

 Camp Staff Youth Protection Training

-Standard SQ-402B states that Youth Protection training is required for all staff members.
-We have now replaced Camp Leadership—Youth Protection Begins With YouTM, No. 623-127; and Seasonal Camp Staff Youth Protection and Personal Safety Training, No. 20-138, with Camp Staff Youth Protection Training, No. 430-149.
-Please use the new syllabus and PowerPoint presentation below instead of the ones listed in the manual.
+Standard SQ-402B states that Youth Protection training is required for all staff members with Camp Staff Youth Protection Training, No. 430-149.
+Please use the syllabus and PowerPoint presentation below to conduct this training.

 Templates for Standards At-a-Glance for Each Type of Camp

 The following Word templates for the Standards At-a-Glance will allow you to tailor your work on the camp standards to the type of camp you are working with.
 They will also allow you to delete any standards not appropriate or that do not apply to the operation of the specific camp you are operating.
 We encourage you to use these to guide your preparation.